andgineer/async-s3/README.md

 S3 bucket helper utilities.

-Asynchronously list objects by folders or by prefix groups with recursion limit.
+Asynchronously lists objects by folders or grouped by prefix, with an optional recursion limit.

 # Documentation